andre-ye/uni/docs/finearts/music-185/lecture.md

 - Expressionism -- German, inspired by psychologicla developments, dreamlike and nightmarish
 - Schoenberg -- self-taught composer and leading figure of the second Vieneese school
 - Ruth Crawford Seeger -- belnded mysticism with radical modernism
+- Mahler: nostalgia for the freshness of early Romanticism, detachment from direct feeling; maximalism
+- William Grant Still, Florence Price